halildurmus/win32/doc/com.md

 ### Unloading COM support

-When you have finished with the COM library, you should uninitialize it with the following call:
+When you have finished using COM, you should uninitialize it with the following call:

 ```dart